 After attending the Show Dogs of the Year Awards, a glittering gala honoring the top seven dogs in the country, I rolled up my sleeves and researched deeply the breed, scouring historical and contemporary journals and books, as well as kennel club catalogs, breed membership history, the American Kennel Club, Montgomery County Kennel Club, Welsh Terrier Club UK, Welsh Terrier Club of America, and Westminster Kennel Club archives.
 I talked to many participants—breeders, owners, handlers, and judges.
 Subsequently, my article “The Welsh Terrier Record Holders” was published in The Canine Chronicle in September 2018.

 The website, The Welsh Terrier Record Holders, expands the scope of the article with additional information on each of the original record holders, updates records since publication, and includes new record holders.
 It is becoming a catalyst for the next major project—a modern history of the Welsh Terrier.

-I offer great appreciation for rare images, information, and leads to additional information that might otherwise have been lost for posterity, provided through the courtesy of Gail Miller Bisher, Director of Communications for the Westminster Kennel Club, New York; Joan Church, Secretary, and Margaretta (“Missy”) Wood, Archivist, for the Montgomery County Kennel Club; Carol Dorking, Chairman, The Welsh Terrier Club, the oldest club in the world representing Welsh Terriers in Great Britain; Heidi Hudson, MA, Curator of the Photographic Collections for The Kennel Club, London; Brynn E. White, Archivist for the American Kennel Club Library & Archives, New York; and Bruce Schwartz, President, and Wendy Warnock, Historian, of the Welsh Terrier Club of America.
+I offer great appreciation for rare images, information, and leads to additional information that might otherwise have been lost for posterity, provided through the courtesy of Gail Miller Bisher, Director of Communications for the Westminster Kennel Club, New York; Joan Church, Secretary, and Margaretta (“Missy”) Wood, Archivist, for the Montgomery County Kennel Club; Carol Dorking, Chairman, The Welsh Terrier Club, the oldest club in the world representing Welsh Terriers in Great Britain; Heidi Hudson, MA, Curator of the Photographic Collections for The Kennel Club, London; Brynn E. White, Archivist for the American Kennel Club Library & Archives, New York; and Bruce Schwartz, formerly President, and Wendy Warnock, formerly Historian, of the Welsh Terrier Club of America.